 The web and social networking services i.e., Facebook, Twitter, Instagram, Snapchat, TikTok etc. are all used by children, vulnerable adults, and employees for work related projects or for personal use.
+Everyone should be familiar with the Online Safety Policy.

-Employees are personally responsible for the content they publish on social media, blog or any other form of user-generated media.
+Employees are personally responsible for the content they publish on social media, blog, or any other form of user-generated media.